lukec00per/after-tax-return-calculator/README.md

 ---

-Feel free to modify the content to better suit your project's specifics.
-If you have any questions or need further assistance, please open an issue on the repository.
+Feel free to modify the content to suit your project's specifics better.
+If you have questions or need more help, please open an issue on the repository.